1980 Nickel Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 | S DCAM | 3,554,806 | 2,879,392 | 81% |

-The 1980 nickel production figures reveal significant differences across mint facilities.
-Philadelphia led with 593,004,000 coins struck.
-Denver followed closely with 502,323,448 pieces.
-Together, these facilities produced over 1.09 billion circulating nickels.
+The 1980 nickel production figures reveal a wide gap between facilities.
+Philadelphia led with 593,004,000 coins struck, while Denver followed with 502,323,448 pieces.
+Together, the two facilities produced over 1.09 billion circulating nickels in a single year.

-San Francisco struck 3,554,806 Deep Cameo proof coins exclusively for collector sets.
-These never entered circulation.
+San Francisco struck 3,554,806 proof-only coins for annual collector sets.
+These never entered circulation and were sold to collectors at $10 per set.

-Circulating coins from Philadelphia and Denver lack documented survival rates.
-Most entered commerce and experienced heavy wear or loss.
-San Francisco proofs show exceptional preservation with approximately 2,879,392 coins surviving today.
-This represents an 81% survival rate.
+Most Philadelphia and Denver coins entered everyday commerce and experienced significant wear or were lost.
+San Francisco proofs show exceptional preservation with approximately 2,879,392 surviving today — an estimated 81% survival rate, reflecting the care collectors took from the very start.

 Also Read: Jefferson Nickel Value (1938-Present)